B0neShAd0w/Hacktoria/Dialogues from Atlantis.md

 ---

 ### Methodology:
-The mission briefing mentions our ability to deal with ciphers and ancient dialogues, this is a big clue.
+The mission briefing mentions trusting our ability to deal with ciphers and ancient dialogues, this is a big clue.

-We are given a long piece of code, looking at the start of it, it doesn't look like a file type, so I think we can assume this is coded text.

 Let's see if we can decode htis text.